iansu/talks/talks/zero-dependency-clis/slides-v3.md

 </v-clicks>

 <!--
+**AFTER**

+Who here has used a CLI app before?

+Who here has built a CLI app before?

+Who here has written a script or a shell script before?

+Who's used Node.js to build a CLI or script before?

-Most of you probably know what a CLI app is but just in case I'll explain it quickly and also cover some basic terminology that will come in handy later.
+A lot of you are already familiar with CLI apps but we're going to look at a few examples and cover some basic terminology -->
--->

 ---